Acumatica/Acumatica-WooCommerce/README.md

 *Customization package that enable users to connect own WooCommerce stores with Acumatica* (**MVP Release**).

 This customization package enables users to configure and connect WooCommerce stores with Acumatica and integrate transactions between those two platforms.
-Package allows users to manage and synchronize stock items, sales categories, and shipments direct from Acumatica and customers, sales orders, sales tax, and payment details direct from WooCommerce.
+Package allows users to manage and synchronize stock items, sales categories,Product Availability,Non-Stock Items,Template Items and shipments direct from Acumatica and customers, sales orders, Refunds and payment details direct from WooCommerce.

 Package will allow users to connect multiple WooCommerce storefront sites for a single Acumatica company/branch and each store can be uniquely configured in Acumatica.
 This means users can have multiple websites with different types of customers and still have all information maintained in a single Acumatica company and branch.